 The UK government will make a payment to cover any fees from lenders and the first 12 months of interest payments.
 This allows smaller businesses to avoid upfront costs and make lower initial repayments.

 Through the Coronavirus Business Interruption Loan Scheme the UK government will provide a guarantee of 80% on each loan free of charge, subject to certain conditions and restrictions.

 Under the scheme, directors of limited companies should not be asked to provide a personal guarantee against the loan if they are borrowing less than £250,000.

-There are 40 accredited lenders that can deliver the Coronavirus Business Interruption Loan Scheme, including all the major banks.
+There are a large number of accredited lenders that can deliver the Coronavirus Business Interruption Loan Scheme, including all the major banks.

 The Coronavirus Business Interruption Scheme will temporarily replace the Enterprise Finance Guarantee.

 A business is eligible for the scheme if it is both: